osuushi/triangulate/README.md

 That's true.

-The authors of these papers will then note as an aside that this rotation can be simulated by a lexocographic trick, whereby given to points with equal Y values, the left point is considered "lower".
+The authors of these papers will then note as an aside that this rotation can be simulated by a lexocographic trick, whereby given two points with equal Y values, the left point is considered "lower".
 A casual reader of these papers may come away thinking that this trick is simple and tidy.